 A substantial portion of the assets acquired from Bracco consisted of intangible assets associated with the RSDL product.
 As of the date of acquisition, the Company has recorded intangible assets of approximately \$28.6 million related to RSDL, which is being amortized over 8 years, and \$3.5 million related to a manufacturing agreement with Bracco, which is being amortized over 3 years.
-For the year ended December 31, 2013, the Company recorded \$2.0 million in amortization for intangible assets, which have been recorded in cost of product sales within the Company's Biodefense segment.
-The weighted average amortization period for the intangible assets is 89 months.
+For the year ended December 31, 2014 and 2013, respectively, the Company recorded \$4.7 million and \$2.0 million in amortization for intangible assets, which have been recorded in cost of product sales and contract manufacturing within the Company's Biodefense segment.
+The weighted average amortization period for the intangible assets is 72 months.